alexwlchan/alexwlchan.net/src/_posts/2019/2019-03-11-finding-the-latest-screenshot-in-macos-mojave.md

 ---
+category: Working with macOS
+date: 2019-03-11 20:31:17 +0000
 layout: post
-date: 2019-03-11 20:31:17 +0000
+tags: os-x shell-scripting
 title: Finding the latest screenshot in macOS Mojave
-summary:
-tags: os-x shell-scripting
-categories:
-  - Programming
-category: Programming and code
 ---

 One of the things that changed in macOS Mojave was the format of screenshot filenames.